 A: Our factory is constantly making changes and improvements to the product, some visible, some not.
 Each year we make an effort to update the pictures of any products that may have experienced a visual change, but we don’t always catch them all.
 The factory reserves the right to change any product at any time.
 If it differs substantially from our yearly catalog, we usually make a separate part number for it to differentiate it.
 If the difference is small, such as a change in the trigger face or a mag base, it may not warrant a new part number and the pictures in our catalog and/or website might not reflect the change.

 Bottom line is that the specifications are what are most important.
 So long as the gun still conforms to the specifications for the particular model, it still falls under that model number.
 If you find a picture that needs updating, email us at email@example.com.

 A: The factory stains all stocks based on what they feel will emphasize the strengths in the grain.
 That means some stocks will be blonder than others, while some can be chocolate brown or even reddish in hue.
 It all just depends on the wood blanks used for that run of stocks.

-A: No, the inletting/milling of the 452 and 455 receivers will not allow the installation of the 453 set trigger.
-For 2013 there is an accessory single set trigger for the 455.
+A: No, the inletting/milling of the 452, 455 and 457 receivers will not allow the installation of the 453 set trigger.

 A: All 455s have 11mm dovetails.
 Beyond that, the dovetails might be 11mm or 3/8″ depending on whether the platform was developed for the US market or the European market.
 The foolproof way to tell is to take a measurement.
 3/8″ dovetails will measure 0.5″/12.7mm at the top/widest part of the dovetail.
 11mm dovetails will measure 0.433″/11mm at the top/widest part.